 A credit score can have a big impact on your life.
 It can determine whether you are approved for a loan, the interest you will pay, your ability to obtain a mortgage, and even if you are approved to rent.
 The higher a credit score, the better.
 This tells lenders, renters, and employers how you manage your finances.

 Credit scores range on average from 300–850, depending on the credit bureau.
-The higher a credit score, the lower risk a consumer will pose for a creditor.
+The higher a credit score, the lower the risk a consumer will pose for a creditor.
 The most used method of scoring credit is the FICO score range.
-Approximately 95% of financial institutions in the U.S. use FICO (FICO, 2016).
+Approximately 95% of financial institutions in the U.S. use FICO (FICO, 2021).

-Different creditors have different criteria for what is good credit score vs. a bad one.
+Different creditors have different criteria for what is a good credit score vs. a bad one.
 The ranges will differ by a couple of points from each credit bureau.
-Below is an example of FICO range and how the score rates.
+Below is an example of the FICO range and how the score rates.

 As you can see, many things are taken into consideration when it comes to a consumer credit report and score.
 The interest you receive on credit is more than likely factored by what is on your credit report and your credit score.
 It’s very important to be well informed when it comes to these two things.
 Being informed will make it much easier when you:

 How can I access my credit report and score?

 You can access your credit report for free once a year from each of the major credit bureaus.
 To access your free credit report, try any of the following methods: